adbar/htmldate/docs/index.rst

 Features
 --------

+-  Compatible with all recent versions of Python (see above)
+-  Multilingual, robust and efficient (used in production on millions of documents)
+-  URLs, HTML files, or HTML trees are given as input (includes batch processing)
+-  Output as string in any date format (defaults to `ISO 8601 YMD <https://en.wikipedia.org/wiki/ISO_8601>`_)
+-  Detection of both original and updated dates

 *htmldate* finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
-URLs, HTML files, or HTML trees are given as input.
 It provides following ways to date a HTML document:

-1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncrasies
+1. **Markup in header**: Common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncrasies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr`` and ``time`` elements as well as a series of attributes (e.g. ``postmetadata``)
 3. **Bare HTML content**: A series of heuristics is run on text and markup: